mparra-mpz/RT-Preempt-Study/README.md

 # RT-Preempt-Study
 Repository for RT-Preempt study.
-Check wiki for more details.
+Check the wiki for more details.